 This is something we’re sharing, because we want to see it spread.
 And if you want something more than a version for your computer screen, read on…

 Okay, before your defense mechanisms go up, you need to know two things:

 - Mandy did all this work for free.
 She’s a talented artist who deserves to be compensated for her work somehow.
 She’s also recently opened up her home to foster two little ones, so you can imagine how a little extra cashflow wouldn’t hurt.

 - I won’t be making a dime off of any of this.
 No affiliate deals here.
 I just wrote the thing; she turned it into a piece of art (and therefore deserves the credit).
 My hope is she’ll find a few kind patrons in you lovely readers.

-If you’re interested in picking up a collector’s edition print (supplies are limited), Mandy has several versions of the manifesto in her Etsy store (click the links below to find out more about each):
+If you’re interested in picking up a collector’s edition print (supplies are limited), Mandy has several versions of the manifesto in her Etsy store.

 If you wrote a manifesto, what would it be about?
 Share in the comments.